adamkocsis/rampage/index.md

     ## 4  0.5 #76ACCE
     ## 5  2.0 #33358A

-This `data.frame` can than be expanded to a full, calibrated color ramp with the `expand` function.
+This `data.frame` can then be expanded to a full, calibrated color ramp with the `rampage::expand` function.
 The resulting object can be used to control `fields::imagePlot` via its `breaks` argument:

 ``` r
 # calibrated color ramp